TummalaSharmila/Genomic-Data-Analysis-and-Precision-Medicine/README.md

 cd ..

 module load subread
-#run the below command for all the bam files to get counts.txt
+### run the below command for all the bam files to get counts.txt
 featureCounts -a Homo_sapiens.GRCh38.115.chr.gtf -o gene_counts.txt alignments/*.sorted.bam

+# Extract gene counts of each SRA_Accession number and make a gene_counts.csv file
 Manual combination of all txt in one csv in excel
->open excel >data >get
+>open excel >data >get data >select the .txt files >copy the counts for each SRA_Accession into a new csv with geneID column and get a complete gene_counts.csv containing all the SRA_Accession counts for the gene IDs

+# Running R Script to Differential Expression Analysis of SARS-CoV-2 and Mock Infected Cells Across Time Points
+I am uploading the .R file indicating all the steps done there